peroh215/pysCrypto/README.md

-# sCrypt
+# pysCrypt
-A simple but nice and ready-to-use python encryption/decryption library
+A nice and ready-to-use python encryption/decryption library